-We spend countless amount of days outside, in that time we’ve accumulated some cool camping gear and continued to add to our wish list.
-With that in mind, we decided to share some of our favorites pieces of cool camping gear to pack for your next camping trip.
+We spend countless days outside; in that time, we’ve accumulated some cool camping gear and camping accessories and still continue adding to our wish list.
+With that in mind, we decided to share some of our favorite pieces of cool camping gear to pack for your next camping trip.

-Camp equipment here ranges from fireplaces, portable espresso, Bluetooth speaker, waterproof matches, and natural cling wrap.
-In no particular order, let’s share some awesome camping items that have caught our eye in the last year.
+Camp equipment ranges from fireplaces, portable espresso, Bluetooth speakers, waterproof matches, and natural cling wrap.
+Let’s share some awesome camping items that have caught our eye last year in no particular order.

-We always keep some of these in our car, backpack, hiking or with us when we’re traveling.
+We always keep some of these cool camping items inour car, backpack, hiking or with us when we’re traveling.
 Single-use plastic utensils are wasteful so we take aim at reducing where we can with reusable utensils.
 It’s a great sustainable gift that’s inexpensive and can be used by anyone.

 Mosquitoes.
 You can’t do much about them other than holing up in your tent and covering every inch of your body in clothing and/or DEET spray.
 One awesome way to not be bitten to death by these awful critters is to invest in a mosquito repeller, namely the MR300.
 Using heat, this cool camping gadget disperses repellent into the air and creates a 15-foot no-mosquito-zone around you.

 MSR Pocket Rocket Deluxe Stove

 This is the latest backpacking stove from MSR who has been designing these burners for ages, and the Deluxe is their best one yet.
 It’s not the lightest burner on the market, but at only three ounces, it’s pretty close.

 It’s a significant update to the old RocketPocket 2 with new recessed burner holes, a regulator, a piezoelectric lighter, and pot supports.
 The result is a burner that is easier to light, burns consistently, and handles wind very well that feels nothing like its predecessor.